kjellalmgren/ping1/README.md

-#Build a container for Raspberry 3B+
+# Try to minimize each container

 Check external availability from within a linux container to the outside world.
 Sone dms problem in docker 17.05ce has been reported.
-Container is bild from resin/rpi-raspbian.
+Container is bild from scratch.

 ##Build with go (1.8.3)